 Charter

-• Ensure the effectiveness of system-wide applications and institutional data management, while promoting compliance and information technology standards
+• Facilitate strategic discussions regarding the health and longevity of system-wide applications and institutional data management, while promoting institutional policies and best practices for both cybersecurity and accessibility compliance.

 Deliverables

-The ASC provides assurance that plans and recommendations are evaluated against the impact on the CSU system’s mission, strategic goals, and objectives.
-The ASC will oversee committees, existing or developed, that serve as inputs to its overall scope.
-The ASC may produce the following outputs, but it’s not limited to:
+The ASC committee provides assurance that plans and recommendations are evaluated against the impact on the CSU system’s mission, strategic goals, and objectives through the following deliverables:

-• Creating a shared understanding between CSU system stakeholders and IT service providers regarding the onetime (project) and ongoing (system lifecycle) resource implications for CSU system resources of new systems investment.
+• Create a shared understanding between CSU system stakeholders and IT service providers regarding the one-time (project) and ongoing (system lifecycle) costs associated with system implementations.

-Please note: All policy recommendations/alterations/suggestions must be coordinated appropriately with the Policy Office and policy owner.
+*All policy recommendations, alterations and suggestions must be coordinated appropriately with the Office of Policy and Compliance, the CSU Pueblo Office of General Counsel, and the policy owner.

 Membership